dtamayo-nlp/MEMAT/README.md

 bash bilingual_approach_section.sh
 ```

+### Compute vs Space
-EXTRA NOTE: If you want to avoid some extra time in computing the inverses implied in matrices $C$, you could save and load the $\Delta$ matrices using `--save_delta_matrix` and `--load_delta`, but this will imply an extra requirement of space.
+If you want to avoid some extra time in computing the inverses implied in matrices $C$, you could save and load the $\Delta$ matrices using `--save_delta_matrix` and `--load_delta`, but this will imply an extra requirement of space.

 ## Acknowledgments